- Project, Programme and Portfolio Management

 ESTABLISHING A POSITIVE CHANGE IN PROJECT COMMUNITY BEHAVIOUR.

 If the project management lifecycle and processes have been well designed, so that they are simple to use while enabling the appropriate level of project control, then there will be very strong foundations to achieving successful project delivery.
 If these have been supplemented by simple templates and user-friendly software tools, then there is the potential to deliver projects efficiently.
 However, the time and money invested in creating the framework will have been wasted unless it is successfully employed.
 Worse still, of course, is that the organisation will continue to deliver projects with limited success.
+In this post I will discuss creating a successful project management culture.

 It is extremely important to recognise that the organisation requires the behaviour of the project community to change and that people can be very resistant, so change needs to be carefully managed.
 The discipline of ‘change management’ deals with how to bring about changes to an organisation’s culture, which is too big a topic to be dealt with in detail within this blog post, but I would like to offer some useful guidance.